Working For Free Is Kind Of Selfish

 I get contacted almost daily with requests for free work.
 Someone just started a writing platform and wants me to write posts for it.
 A startup needs someone to run their blog.
 Someone has founded a magazine which they claim has a million monthly readers and yet somehow doesn’t have any money to pay writers (in which case that’s either not true or if they haven’t figured out how to make money from it then it’s not going anywhere.)
 I’ve had people contact me about paid freelance jobs I’ve applied for saying that, yes the listing said it was paid, but they no longer have the budget and will I do it for free?
 Brands get in touch asking me to write a blog post about their product- usually something that has no relevance to me, like a blender.
 Someone literally asked if I would fly myself to San Francisco to write about an event they were hosting.

 Sure, an unpaid internship working for Elon Musk would be an incredible opportunity.
 In some cases, it’s unpaid because the cost of the person’s time in training you is high (this is rare of course.)
 If it’s for a friend or family member with whom you have a good, reciprocal relationship, go for it if you can.
 Volunteering for a nonprofit is an amazing thing to do.
 If you are starting your own business, it’s natural that there will be a lot of work you earn nothing for at the beginning.
-I offer a free phone consultation for new clients.
-If they are looking for work in an area where I don’t have any samples, I’m willing to do a short test piece.
 But only if it’s a genuine prospect.

 In most cases, free work is outright exploitation.
 It’s unethical on the part of the people who ask for it.
 And its selfish on the part of the people who agree to do it.
 It implies your work is worthless.
 No one really values free work.
 And many unpaid internships advertised are technically illegal if you take a look at the required standards.